brianlam38/OSCP-2022/cheatsheet-active-directory.md

 ```

 ### Overpass-the-Hash
-* Attack path: obtain a user's NTLM hash -> request Kerberos TGT -> access any machine where the user has permissions.
+* Attack path: obtain a user's NTLM hash -> start new cmd/ps process as user -> request Kerberos TGT as user -> code exec on any machine where the user has permissions.
 * Requirement: user/service account to have local admin on target machine.
 * Useful when Kerberos is the only authentication mechanism allowed in a target.
 * "over" abuse a NTLM hash to gain a full Kerberos TGT or Service Ticket.